The Amazing Tour Is Not on Fire: Story

 Phil quite literally breaks the Internet by microwaving his laptop in an experiment, exploding its contents like popcorn.
 As they attempt to fix the Internet, Dan and Phil bring their YouTube content past and present to the stage, forced by circumstance to learn how to entertain their audience and live without the very thing that made them.

 Development

 Planning began as early as 2014.
-Howell and Lester wrote and produced the show themselves, and then a crew helped them bring it to life.
+Dan and Phil wrote and produced the show themselves, and then a crew helped them bring it to life.
 On 26 March 2015, they announced both their book and tour via a trailer on Howell's channel.
 A second trailer for the U.S. leg was released in February 2016.

-YouTube Red originals and Dan and Phil Go Outside
+YouTube Red originals

-In October 2016, The Amazing Tour Is Not on Fire, a live recording of the final U.S. show at the Dolby Theatre, was released as a YouTube Red Original film of the same name along with a documentary, Dan and Phil's Story of TATINOF.
+In October 2016, a live recording of the final U.S. show at the Dolby Theatre, was released as a YouTube Red Original film of the same name along with a documentary, Dan and Phil's Story of TATINOF.
 They were the first British YouTube creators to release content on the YouTube Red platform.

-Alongside these films, they released a photo book, Dan and Phil Go Outside, in November 2016, which includes a personal collection of candid photos and insightful stories from the tour.
-The book became a #1 New York Times bestseller.